Kid A: Legacy

 Grantland credited Kid A for pioneering the use of internet to stream and promote music, writing: "For many music fans of a certain age and persuasion, Kid A was the first album experienced primarily via the internet – it's where you went to hear it, read the reviews, and argue about whether it was a masterpiece ...
 Listen early, form an opinion quickly, state it publicly, and move on to the next big record by the official release date.
 In that way, Kid A invented modern music culture as we know it."
 In his 2005 book Killing Yourself to Live, the critic Chuck Klosterman interpreted Kid A as a prediction of the September 11 attacks.

 Speaking at Radiohead's induction to the Rock and Roll Hall of Fame 2019, David Byrne of Talking Heads, one of Radiohead's formative influences, said: "What was really weird and very encouraging was that [Kid A] was popular.
 It was a hit!
 It proved to me that the artistic risk paid off and music fans sometimes are not stupid."
 In 2020, Billboard wrote that the success of the "challenging" Kid A established Radiohead as "heavy hitters in the business for the long run".
+Forbes wrote that whereas previous Radiohead albums had been less cohesive collections of singles, Kid A transformed them into an "album-based band".